navikt/padm2/README.md

 * Mathias Hellevang, `mathias.hellevang@nav.no`

 ### For NAV employees
-We are available at the Slack channel #veden
+We are available at the Slack channel #team-sykmelding or #isyfo